Akshaykhanna111/Transforming-and-Analyzing-Data-with-PostgreSQL/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

 Below is a function written to conduct 3 DQ checks in a single go.
-Everytime it's executed it will check for certain failure scenarios and if such cases are found it will store the error messages in an array and return that to the user.
+Every time it's executed it will check for certain failure scenarios and if such cases are found it will store the error messages in an array and return that to the user.

 Code -